cosc2336-ds-alg/assg07/README.md

 to pass all of the GitHub test actions.
 The `Template` pull request you created should show all of the commits you made to templatize your `List` class.
 We will not be merging this pull request back to the `main` branch.
-We want to leave it open to keep separate branchs of development possible for the nontemplate and templatized versions of this code.
+We want to leave it open to keep separate branches of development possible for the nontemplate and templatized versions of this code.